NickHeap2/retroarch-asset-server/README.md

 ### `GET /assets/cores/Arcade/1943%20-%20The%20Battle%20of%20Midway%20%28US%29%20%20%20%20%20%20%20%20%5BCapcom%201987%5D--1943.zip`
 This should return the zip file that is selected.
 In our case we create an in memory zip file with that name, add a directory of Arcade and add the actual `1943.zip` into that directory.
 This then gets extracted into the downloads directory in RetroArch as Arcade/1943.zip.

-## Future plans
-I'm looking to add subdirectories under Arcade like this:
-* By Description
-  * All - single list as per current
-  * Each letter of the alphabet - Games starting with that letter
-* By Date
-  * All - single list sorted by date then description
-  * Each Year - Games for that year
-* By Manufacturer
-  * All - single list sorted by manufacturer then description
-  * Each Year - Games for that Manufacturer
-* Just rom name - list with just the romname
+We also now attach any needed bios file that the rom needs.